 1) Apply online

 Use the Faculty of Graduate Studies and Research (FGSR) online application.
-Please make note of the UserName/Email Address and Password used to create the application.
+Please make note of the Username/Email Address and Password used to create the application.
 You will require this information to login to the Applicant Portal later.
 Before starting an application applicants should read the Application Requirements for Academic Documents.

 2) Upload required information